 - Add tattered cloth.
 Use blood stained cloth for bonus points.

 - Place a skull or bones in the light.

 Where to Find Old Chandeliers or Other Light Fixtures

 Ok, what should you do if you want to make a Halloween chandelier but don’t have a spare chandelier laying around?
 Here are some suggestions for finding a light that you can get for cheap (or even free) to repurpose yourself.

-- Home remodel – Ask what your friends or neighbors are going to do with their old light fixtures when they’re remodeling.
+- Home remodels: Ask what your friends or neighbors are going to do with their old light fixtures when they’re remodeling.

-- Thrift store – Check local thrift stores, especially Habitat for Humanity’s ReStore locations which specialize in old home goods.
+- Thrift stores: Check local thrift stores, especially Habitat for Humanity’s ReStore locations which specialize in old home goods.

 - Online: Watch online listing sites for anyone giving away an old light in your area.